- Course Number:

 Students are expected to attend all classes, participate actively in classroom activities, and prepare oral and written homework assignments.
 Students may work with bundled media or related web media, and they may meet with the teacher or tutors.
 After the introduction to the course, Spanish will be used in the classroom at all times.
 Students should plan to spend about one hour in preparation and practice outside of class for each class hour.
-Students are encouraged to register for an optional, 1-credit conversation class.

 Outcome Assessment Strategies

 Beginning with the first day of class, students are assessed by their active participation, homework, in-class activities such as presentations and oral interviews.
 Regular attendance is also required to achieve a passing grade.